btcpayserver/btcpayserver-doc/Troubleshooting.md

 ### 4.1 Asking the community (general problems)

-For quick answers to fundamental problems, it's best to post a question in #help or #general channel on [BTCPay Slack](http://slack.btcpayserver.org/).
+For quick answers to fundamental problems, it's best to post a question in #support channel on [BTCPay Mattermost](https://chat.btcpayserver.org/btcpayserver/channels/support).

 ### 4.2 Opening an Issue on GitHub (advanced problems)